Ventile-Client/Download/README.md

     <a href="https://creativecommons.org/licenses/by-nc/4.0/"><img src="https://img.shields.io/static/v1?label=license&message=BY-NC%204.0&color=orange&logo=creative%20commons&logoColor=white" alt="License"/></a>
   </p>
   <p>
-    <b>Ventile Client<b> is a MCBE client used to enhance minecraft, we don't take responsibilty in how you use this.<br>
+    <b>Ventile Client<b> is a Launcher used to enhance minecraft, we don't take responsibilty in how you use this.<br>
     Make sure to join our <a href="https://discord.gg/sN4Z9j2c7h">discord!</a>
   </p>
 </div>